Skip to content

 Answers > Objects

-Objects in Tallyfy Answers serve as JSON-formatted data records with unique identifiers that can be flexibly structured indexed and searched within collections while supporting both custom and auto-generated IDs for efficient data management.
+Objects in Tallyfy Answers are fundamental JSON-formatted data records that belong to collections and can be indexed retrieved and searched with flexible schemas that automatically detect properties and support both custom and auto-generated unique identifiers.